-The Exercise Science & Health Promotion major prepares students to work in fields related to health and fitness, exercise science, nutrition, and lifestyle management and or to continue to a graduate program of study.
-You will work in a hands-on environment as a sophomore through a 172-hour experience followed by a minimum of 430 practical hours as a senior in an internship setting.
+The Exercise Science & Health Promotion major prepares students to work in fields related to health education and promotion of health programs, exercise science, nutrition, and lifestyle management, corporate wellness, or to continue to a graduate program of study.
+A student will be immersed in a practical environment as a sophomore/junior through service as a personal trainer and group exercise instructor in the Otterbein OtterFit Faculty and Staff Health and Fitness Program.
+The senior year culminates in an internship in a corporate, community, university, commercial, or clinical setting of a minimum of 430 field hours.

-Students choose this major if they desire to work in public or community health, as a strength and conditioning coach at the high school or collegiate level, as an exercise specialist in a clinical setting, or as a group fitness leader/personal trainer in a corporate or commercial fitness center.
-Your faculty advisor will work with you to determine the direction in this field that might be best for you.
+Students choose this major if they desire to work in public or community health, as a strength and conditioning coach at the high school or collegiate level, as an exercise specialist in a clinical setting, as a group fitness leader/personal trainer in a corporate or commercial fitness center, or in development of health programs in a wide variety of settings.
+The faculty academic advisor will work with you to determine the direction in this field that might be best.

 Earn the Degree

-There are elective classes to prepare you for certification as a personal trainer, strength and conditioning coach, and group fitness instructor.
-Most students graduate with the American College of Sports Medicine Personal Trainer certification (ACSM CPT), and/or the National Strength and Conditioning Association's Certified Strength and Conditioning Specialist (NSCA CSCS), and/or USAW Sport Performance Coach certification and/or group of fitness certification (usually from ACSM, AFAA or NETA).
+There are required classes to prepare a student for certification as a personal trainer, strength and conditioning coach, and group fitness instructor.
+At a minimum, students graduate with the American College of Sports Medicine Personal Trainer certification (ACSM cPT) and the National Exercise Trainers Association (NETA) Group Exercise Instructor Certification.
+Students are encouraged and supported in adding other professional credentials before graduating including the National Strength and Conditioning Association's Certified Strength and Conditioning Specialist (NSCA CSCS) or Tactical Strength and Conditioning Facilitator (TSAC-F), or USAW Sport Performance Coach Certification.